RamonZwaan/metapepview/docs/experiment-evaluation.md

 ### Peptide confidence scatterplot

-An alternative method to observe the number of peptide identifications of an experiment (red markers) against the benchmark dataset (blue dots) is through a scatterplot.
+An alternative method to observe the number of peptide identifications of an experiment (red markers) against the reference dataset (blue dots) is through a scatterplot.
 This graph shows the number (or fraction) of peptide identifications above predefined thresholds from DB search matching (left groups), *de novo* identifications (middle groups), and *de novo* only (d-only) identifications (right groups).
 Peptide identifications may be normalized by fraction of total MS2 scans, or by total retention time (count per minute).

 ![[QA_bench_scatter.PNG]]

 ### Confidence ranked distribution

-The distribution of peptide identification confidence between an experiment (red line) and the benchmark dataset (gray area for 95% confidence interval) can be observed in the ranked distribution plot.
+The distribution of peptide identification confidence between an experiment (red line) and the reference dataset (gray area for 95% confidence interval) can be observed in the ranked distribution plot.
 Here, peptide identifications are sorted on the x-axis by confidence (y-axis).
 The distribution (x-axis) can be shown as top-n matches, or normalized as fraction of total matches, or fraction of MS2 matches.
 The distribution of either DB search or *de novo* identifications may be plotted.

 !!! note
-    DB search and *de novo* tools often only report peptides above a confidence threshold, unless *x-axis normalization* is set to *Total matches*, the distribution of the benchmark dataset will be skewed as more experiments reach the confidence threshold (the end of the dataset).
+    DB search and *de novo* tools often only report peptides above a confidence threshold, unless *x-axis normalization* is set to *Total matches*, the distribution of the reference dataset will be skewed as more experiments reach the confidence threshold (the end of the dataset).
 This should be taken into account when analysing the further end of the x-axis.

 ![[conf_rank_dist.png]]

 ### Scan intensity distribution

 One metric for spectral quality evaluation is the distribution of MS scan intensities.
 Here, this is plotted as the median, 90'th percentile, and 99'th percentile intensity of MS1 and MS2 scan.
-An experimental sample (red marker) may be compared against the benchmark dataset (blue dots).
+An experimental sample (red marker) may be compared against the reference dataset (blue dots).

 Several factors may influence the intensity distribution of scans.
 For example, low MS1 intensities may imply that low amount of sample was submitted to the MS. Low MS2 intensity (relative to MS1) may imply low ion transmission efficiency (large loss of signal during fragmentation).
 Finally, strange patterns between median and *x* percentile groups may indicate presence of pollutants, or sparse elution of peptides.